Microsoft SharePoint is a storage and collaboration applications used by organisations around the world.

-On a positive note, permissions can be an enabling tool.
+On a positive note, SharePoint site permissions can be an enabling tool.
 Not everyone will know that through its connections to Office 365, SharePoint can be used to collaborate on documents with those outside of an organisation.
 The permissions function allows for documents to be shared securely.
 Documents can be read-only or fully editable from within SharePoint Online, with the option to block the download of copies for use outside of SharePoint Online.

 Once work on a document is complete, permissions can be withdrawn.
 When this happens external users will no longer be able to access documents or files.

-Overall, SharePoint permissions are a great way to refine access to files and folders to organise your business in a way that keeps data secure, and users happy.
+Overall, SharePoint site permissions are a great way to refine access to files and folders to organise your business in a way that keeps data secure, and users happy.
 They can also be facilitators, supporting collaboration with those both inside and outside of an organisation.